smartcraftsoftware/SmartCraft-Tellus/GETTING-STARTED.md

 Some queries are required, while some are optional.
 - VinOrId(optional) - If excluded, this endpoint will fetch all vehicles in your fleet.
 - StartTime (required) - formatted as YYYYMMDD.
 - StopTime (optional) - formatted as YYYYMMDD.
+If excluded, will default to the current date in UTC.

+- **Get intervalreport**</br>
+By making a GET request to the _/Vehicles/{vehicleBrand}/StatusReport you will get an intervalreport for a vehicle.
+Some queries are required, while some are optional.
+- StartTime (required) - formatted as yyyy-MM-dd hh:mm:ssZ .
-If excluded, will default to the current date.
+- StopTime (optional) - formatted as yyyy-MM-dd hh:mm:ssZ.
+If excluded, will default to the current date and time in UTC.